georgecode/basic_web3js_transaction_tutorial/README.md

 Create a new react boiler plate by running create-react-app in project’s main directory. web_wallet:> create-react-app web_wallet

-import Web3 from "web3";
-import Tx from "ethereumjs-tx"

 clean up boiler plate
 index.js should look like this EXAMPLE
 App.js should look like this EXAMPLE